Dispatch's Second Chance (and The Game Awards Predictions)

 I like the Wolf Among Us.

 Even though I recognize Wolf Among Us, yeah, it was great.
-The Borderlands one, surprisingly, really great, really fun.

-I just never, like, they never hooked me.
+Borderlands one, surprisingly, really great, really fun.
+I just never like, they never hooked me.

-And so, knowing that, like, I didn't feel like I wanted to get invested in a lightly interactive
+And so, knowing that, like, I didn't feel like I wanted to get invested in a

-superhero show, another, like, a genre that I also kind of don't give a shit about anymore.
-And I have been, like, pretty well turned off by, uh, regardless of whether it's movies or
+superhero show, another, like, a genre that I also kind of don't give a shit about anymore and have been, like, pretty well turned off by,

-interactive it is.
+a really smart thing in how interactive it is.
 To set it up a little bit, it is familiar to those Telltale games where it is telling a story with important kind of like junction points and

 conversation choices and decisions that you will make that will sort of branch things off.

-You are running a superhero team called the Z team of former villains who have turned things around and become heroes, most of them kind of, you know, dragging their feet along the way.
+You are running a superhero team called the Z team of former villains who have turned things around and become heroes, most of them kind of, you dragging their feet along the way.

 And you are basically their manager.
 You are the guy in the chair telling them where to go as these calls come in.